Your search did not match any results.

 The precise details of how autonomous capabilities are implemented inside ADB are considered proprietary and internal.

-Yes, you can create any constraint just like they do in a regular Oracle Database.
+Yes, you can create any constraint just like you do in a regular Oracle Database.

 For serverless deployments - No. Oracle patches ADB in maintenance windows.
 Currently, users cannot change the patching schedule.

-With dedicated deployments, customer has the option to change the maintenance windows on when their Exadata environments and the databases are updated.
-Please see Fleet Administrator’s Guide to ATP Dedicated Deployments for more information.
+With dedicated deployments, you have the option to change the maintenance windows to control when the Exadata environments and the databases are updated.

-Customer themselves cannot rollback patches, only Oracle operations can.
+You cannot rollback patches yourself.
+Only Oracle operations can rollback a patch.
 Oracle operations will monitor patching and rollback if a patch cannot be applied successfully according to basic sanity tests.
 However, there is always a chance that the adverse effect is only observable from the application.
-In that case, customer will have to notify Oracle via an SR.
+In that case, you will have to notify Oracle via a Service Request(SR).

 Yes, ADB (serverless) does have auto-scaling.
 You can select auto scaling during provisioning or later using the Scale Up/Down button on the Oracle Cloud Infrastructure console.
 Click here for more information